hmlewis-astro/mta_analysis/README.md

-# New York City transit traffic analysis
+# New York City MTA traffic analysis

 This project was developed for the Exploratory Data Analysis module of the Data Science and Machine Learning Bootcamp at Metis.